RHS Growing Guides

 The best way to propagate gages is by grafting or budding, which do require some skill but are well worth a try – see our guide to grafting fruit trees, our guide to chip budding and our guide to T-budding.

 Trees grown from gage stones or cuttings will grow much larger than those grafted onto a chosen root stock and will be slower to start fruiting.
-Named cultivars may not come true from seed.
+Named varieties may not come true when grown from stones.

 5